Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 In this section limitations of the current application will be listed.

 1. At the moment chromaDB is used.
 This is a 'lightweight' database most used for local development and prototyping.
 The speed of the database/retrieval of relevant vectors is reduced with large amounts of data.
-2. This implemenetation can only handle PDFs with text in them.
+2. This implementation can only handle PDFs with text in them.
 No OCR is used.
 3. Woo-documents are split up into chunks before they are vectorised.
 This can cause bias because bigger documents can be over-represented in the database.
 E.g. a document of 1000 characters gets one chunk in the database, but a document of 10.000 characters ten 10 chunks.
    1. Not all data in a Woo-document is relevant for retrieval.
 So there is also a lot of redundant data in the database.
 4. The application only uses vectors to find relevant documents.
 No term search is used.
 Embeddings are not good at specific jargon, so it might have more trouble finding very specific documents.